compscidictator/Buddy-JS-SDK/README.md

 ## Getting Started

-To get started with the BuddyPlatform SDK, please reference the "Getting Started" series of documents at: http://docs.buddyplatform.com
+To get started with the BuddyPlatform SDK, please reference the "Getting Started" series of documents at: http://dev.buddyplatform/home/docs

 You will need an APP ID and Key before you can use the SDK, and these documents will walk you through obtaining those and installing the SDK

 APP ID's and Keys can be obtained at the new Buddy Platform Dashboard ([dev.buddyplatform.com]http://dev.buddyplatform.com)

-Full documentation for Buddy's services are also available at [docs.buddyplatform.com]http://docs.buddyplatform.com

 ## Contributing Back: Pull Requests